Mark Reid, Marriage & Family Therapist

 We generally think of hurt feelings and big misunderstandings as bad things.
 But such disappointments are often necessary for the development of a sturdy relationship.
 Following a painful disappointment and real repair, something unique is born.
 This new relationship is an original creation, made by the people who mended the problem.
 Without mistakes—some of which are inevitable—people wouldn’t have the chance to learn so much about each other or to build better ways of communicating.
 When you heal a relationship breach, you develop a better understanding of the other person, and you end up being more understood yourself.
 When all the steps are followed and the apology is accepted, there is a whole new set of possibilities.

-What I see in relationships in which an effective repair has been made is not just that resentment, distance, and scorekeeping are reduced.
+In relationships in which an effective repair has been made is not just that resentment, distance, and scorekeeping are reduced.
 Shared learning and mutual openness let light into previously opaque patterns or established habits of communication.
 The “old way” of being together is over, which is why well-known couple’s therapist Esther Perel is known to ask partners after the crisis of infidelity, “What do you want your new relationship to be like?”
 She wrote, “To repair is to re-pair.”
 A new relationship makes surprising things possible.

 Many believe that a good relationship shouldn’t encounter serious breaches like infidelity, but mutual trust can actually become much stronger after such a problem.
 A couple grows into its own unique strength as a result of healing together from hurt.
 If you can hang in—and keep returning to each other—with enough open-minded goodwill and respect, you become wiser about yourself and about your partner.
 You become more like the couple you want to be.